 Dr Marco Monopoli, Royal College of Surgeons Ireland, partnered in a successful proposal (SUNSHINE) for H2020 call topic NMBP-16-2020 “Safe by design, from science to regulation: multi-component nanomaterials”.
 The project will examine protein interaction with nanoparticle surfaces and will study the role of glycans in this interaction; it will also leverage modelling techniques.
 There are 35 partners and the total EU award is €6.5 M with US, Korean and Chinese partners bringing a further ~€1.47M.
 The coordinator is in the University of Venice.
 Marco has funding for 1 PhD student plus materials, value €204k.
 The project will commence later this year.

 Prof. Edmond Magner, University of Limerick, supervised a successful Marie Curie Individual Fellowship (MSCA IF 2020).
 The successful candidate is Julia Alvarez-Malmagro; the project focuses on the “Patterning of Enzymes” (acronym PATTENZYM).
 Julia will be coming from the Institute of Catalysis and Petrochemicals, CSIC Madrid and will commence the project later this year.

-Prof. Paul Murphy, National University of Ireland Galway, also supervised a successful MSCA IF (Global).
-The successful candidate is Adele Gabba who will spend the first 2 years of the project in the USA with a return year in NUIG.
+Prof. Paul Murphy, University of Galway, also supervised a successful MSCA IF (Global).
+The successful candidate is Adele Gabba who will spend the first 2 years of the project in MIT, in the USA with a return year in NUIG.
 The project title is “Understanding Lectins’ network language with chemical tools: new insights for immunological purposes”, acronym LECTINET.
 Adele has recently commenced the US leg and is working with the Kiessling group in MIT.